 Make a rain gauge to measure rainfalls

-Create a rainbow at anytime – don’t have to wait for the rain.
+Create a rainbow at any time – don’t have to wait for the rain.

 Create some tiny lightning to see how lightning is formed